Top of main content

 Damage and system failure

 It's our responsibility to maintain and repair the public sewer system.
 Burst pipes, sewer collapse or pumping station failure can all cause sewer flooding.
-If you see a blockage or flooding when you're out and about, you can report a problem to us here.
+If you see a blockage or flooding when you're out and about, you can report a problem to us.

 We’re working round the clock to respond to sewer flooding incidents.
-We're also investing in our network, increasing sewer capacity and reducing the need for storm overflows.
+We're also increasing sewer capacity and reducing need for storm overflows.